alandawi/dama/README.md

 A rich and powerful templating language for JavaScript. - [More information](https://mozilla.github.io/nunjucks/)

 ##### Yaml
-YAML is a human friendly data serialization language for all programming languages. - [More information](https://nodeca.github.io/js-yaml/)
+A human friendly data serialization language for all programming languages. - [More information](https://nodeca.github.io/js-yaml/)

 ##### Mjml
-MJML is a markup language designed to reduce the pain of coding a responsive email.
+A markup language designed to reduce the pain of coding a responsive email.
 Its semantic syntax makes it easy and straightforward and its rich standard components library speeds up your development time and lightens your email codebase.
 MJML’s open-source engine generates high quality responsive HTML compliant with best practices. - [More information ](https://documentation.mjml.io/)